Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Background on nonequilibrium free energy

-We use the term \emph{passive} to refer to a system that is governed by a free energy function $\FreeEnergy(\bm{x},t)$.
-Formally, this means that the thermodynamic forces can be expressed in terms of the chemical potential $\chempot=\grad_{\pp}\FreeEnergy(\bm{x},t)$ as
+We use the term \emph{conservative system} to refer to a system governed by a nonequilibrium free energy $\FreeEnergy(\pp,t)$.
+In such systems, the thermodynamic forces can be expressed in terms of the chemical potential $\chempot=\grad_{\pp}\FreeEnergy(\pp,t)$ as